Alternatives to LLMs: The 2026 Guide to SLMs, Non-LLM AI, and Hybrid Stacks

 • Dependency Parsing

-• Rule-based matching
+• Rule-based pattern matching

 The Rise of Small Language Models (SLMs)